AMcqueen1980/H1N1Project/README.md

 ![Goodticksv](https://user-images.githubusercontent.com/85522002/145588385-50fc9acc-07b1-43e6-8b35-1357fd3a21ad.png)

 In both our models having a doctor's direct intervention was the most important factor in determining outcome.
-Additionally, concerns about both the efficacy of the vaccine and concerns about the danger of the illness itself loom large.
 On the one hand this presents an opportunity for our stakeholders to address.
 On the other hand, it points to where current policy is failing our communities of concern.

-Additionally, it is important to note the importance that opinions about seasonal vaccinations  rank in the top ten most important features even for H1N1 vaccine uptake.
+Additionally, concerns about both the efficacy of the vaccine and concerns about the danger of the illness itself loom large.
+It is important to note the importance that opinions about seasonal vaccinations  rank in the top ten most important features even for H1N1 vaccine uptake.
 This indicates that under pandemic or emergency conditions it is important to have an underlying base of trust and knowledge regarding vaccination in general.

 Notably, despite the racial disparities evident in the data, these factors are not seen as highly predictive in our model *given the other factors present*.
 That is, many disparities in outcomes for racial minorities can be explained in the model by disparities in, e.g. access to doctors, health insurance, or information about vaccines.
 We can see this with a simple breakdown by race of who has recieved recommendations for the seasonal flu vaccine.
 Almost half of all White respondents had recieved a recommendation from their doctor, while just over a third of Black respondents had.
+Our data can't explain why such a disparity exists, but this will have to be corrected if our stakeholders wish to accomplish their goals.

 ## Policy Recommendations

-- Target vaccination outreach to communities with certain ethnicities.
+- Target vaccination educational outreach to communities with certain ethnicities.
 - Address concerns about vaccine efficacy and safety.
-- Given the critical importance of doctor's recomendations to vaccine uptake, all efforts should be made to expand access to medical professionals in underserved communities, and measures be taken to
+- Given the critical importance of doctor's recomendations to vaccine uptake, all efforts should be made to expand access to medical professionals in underserved communities, and measures be taken to build trust in those communities.

-## Conclusions
+## Further Investigations

+Although this model helps provide insights into some of the underlying factors that drive vaccination rates and the potencial sources of disparities among groups, it is limited in some key ways.
+For one, our explanitory features, like doctor's recommendation and vaccine knowledge, are downstream of other explanitory factors themselves.
+For instance, without additional data we are unable to disentangle why Black people recieve few recommendations from doctors regarding vaccinations.
+Is it cost, lack of access to doctors, or bias on the part of medical professionals themselves?
+Likely, it is some combination of these and other factors.
+Further investigation is likely needed.

 ## For More Information

-Please review our full analysis in our Jupyter Notebook (<- insert link).
+Please review our full analysis in our Jupyter Notebooks [here] and [here].

 For any additional questions, please contact Adonis McQueen, [Emiko Naomasa](emikonaomasa@gmail.com), Julian Ward